Thoracic Facet Joint Pain

 How Your Physio Chooses the Right Plan

-Thoracic facet joint pain is not treated the same way for everyone.
 A stiff segment may need careful mobilisation and mobility work.
 An unstable or overloaded segment usually needs better strength, trunk control, and pacing.
-Your assessment helps match treatment to the driver of your pain.
+Your assessment helps match treatment to the likely driver of your pain.

 Physiotherapy Treatment for Thoracic Facet Joint Pain